 For the expected number of vertices at depth $l$, rewrite $Z_l$ as the sum of indicator functions of survival over the potential vertices at depth $l$.
 A vertex at depth $l$ survives if and only if all the potential edges on its path to the root survive.
-Writing $\boldsymbol{t}^j = (t_1,t_2,\dots,t_j)$ and $\boldsymbol{t}^0 = \root$ by convention, we then have
+Writing $\boldsymbol{t}^j = (t_1,t_2,\dots,t_j)$ and $\boldsymbol{t}^0 = \root$ by convention and following the notation introduced in Section~\ref{sec:intro}, we have

 Using the symmetric structure of the EWT, we have